swbenson11/micro-front-ends/README.txt

  - set update some environment variables inside of github secretes, eg, AWS_DEFAULT_REGION

 Additionally you'll need to solve some micro front end issues
+- caching. this is actually done automatically in our actions, so we don't need to do this manually.
+These are just some notes from the course.
-- caching (this is actually done automatically in our actions) -- CloudFront will not automatically detect changed files.
-To tell it to use the latest version you need to create an invalidation inside of the s3 settings.
-This is just for the html file (js have hashes in the name so it's not an issue).
+  -- CloudFront will not automatically detect changed files.
+To tell it to use the latest
+      version you need to create an invalidation inside of the s3 settings.
+This is just for the static files, eg html, remote entries, ect (js have hashes in the name so it's not an issue).
   -- invalidation object path: /container/latest/index.html